Master of Public Health Dietetic Concentration

 • Meets all requirements on the MTSU graduation checklist

 • A minimum of 1000 hours of supervised experiential learning.
+Any missed hours of SEL/SP must be made up assuring that a minimum of 1000 hours were satisfied.

 • A minimum GPA of 3.0